sparkflows/sparkflows-docs/docs/aws/kinesis.rst

   aws kinesis put-record --stream-name sparkflows_kinesis_test --data file://data.json --partition-key uuidgen

-Update EC2 Role
+Update EMR EC2 Role
 ------------

-Update EMR_EC2_DefaultRole with AmazonKinesisFullAccess
+Update EMR_EC2_DefaultRole with AmazonKinesisFullAccess Policy so that our EMR Cluster would have full access to Kinesis.

 Create EMR Cluster with the above Role
 -----------